Buying A House After Bankruptcy: What You Need To Know

 One of the major benefits of getting an FHA loan after a bankruptcy is its lower credit requirements.
 Even after a court dismisses or discharges your bankruptcy, your bankruptcy filing will still negatively influence your credit score.
 A Chapter 7 bankruptcy will stay on your credit report for 10 years, while a Chapter 13 bankruptcy will stick around on your credit history for 7 years.

-Credit Requirements
+Credit Requirements For FHA Loans

 During this time, your credit score will be much lower than before your bankruptcy.
-But with an FHA loan, you can buy a home with a credit score as low as 580 points.
-You may even qualify for a loan with a score as low as 500 points if you have a down payment of at least 10%.
+But with an FHA loan, you can buy a home with a credit score as low as 580.
+You may even qualify for a loan with a score as low as 500 if you have a down payment of at least 10%.
 However, at Rocket Mortgage®, the minimum credit score is 580.

 How To Apply For A Mortgage After Bankruptcy